-- Provide teaching staff with information on individual pupils’ learning difficulties and how they can be best supported in the classroom.
+- Provide teaching staff with information on individual pupils’ learning difficulties and strategies for classroom support.

-- Work closely with the Examinations Team in regard to access arrangements for examinations.
+- Work with the Examinations Team in regard to access arrangements

-- Contribute to whole-school policy through participation in both the Heads of Department and Pastoral Team meetings.
+- Contribute to whole-school policy through participation in Heads of Department and Pastoral Team meetings.

-- Keep the Senior Leadership Team informed of the relevant developments and changes in policy relating to Special Educational Needs.
+- Keep the Senior Leadership Team informed of developments and changes in policy relating to Special Educational Needs.